AndySomogyi/sbmlsolver/README.md

 The current (2022) developer is Lucian Smith.

-## Introduction

-libRoadRunner is a high-performance and portable simulation engine for systems and synthetic biology.

 ## Contributing

-Contributors are more than welcome to submit pull requests, following the [contribution guidelines](https://github.com/sys-bio/roadrunner/wiki).
-Bug requess and feature suggestions are also more than welcome on the [issues page](https://github.com/sys-bio/roadrunner/issues).
+Contributors may submit pull requests at any time, and are asked to follow some general [contribution guidelines](https://github.com/sys-bio/roadrunner/wiki).
+Bug requests and feature suggestions are also welcomed on the [issues page](https://github.com/sys-bio/roadrunner/issues).

 ## libRoadRunner supports the following features: